 Favorite holiday dish: Grilled Garden Vegetable Lasagna with Herb Ricotta, Buffalo Mozzarella, and Puttanesca Sauce.

 Perfectly Paired: Lasagna and other Italian dishes with red sauce pair perfectly with our Sangiovese.
 Sangiovese is a grape traditionally from the Tuscany region of Italy and makes an excellent food wine.

 Keep an eye out: We are releasing three new wines from 2013 over the coming month.
-Be on the lookout for the first release of our GSM (Grenache, Syrah, Mourvedre) Rhone style blend.
-And the new vintages of our Hombre (Tempranillo, Malbec, Grenacha) Spanish style blend, and our 100% Tempranillo.
+Be on the lookout for the first release of our GSM (Grenache, Syrah, Mourvedre) Rhone-style blend.
+And the new vintages of our Hombre (Tempranillo, Malbec, Grenache) Spanish style blend, and our 100% Tempranillo.

 The Source: Batdorf and Bronson Coffee Roasters, Josh Russert.

 Favorite holiday dish: My favorite holiday dish is a “leftover” from Thanksgiving that we always carry through to the New Year: cranberry sauce!
 We add different fruits as we make it for different holiday meals- a little orange, then maybe some pomegranate or persimmons, and then stone fruit jams from the summer go in when we get to New Year’s day, to make a sweet compote for pancake brunch with friends and family.